solo-io/solo-docs/supergloo/docs/mesh/tutorials/istio/tutorials-5-security.md

 ---
-title: "Tutorial: Configuring Security via Service-to-Service Communication"
+title: "Tutorial: Configuring SecurityRules"
+menuTitle: Security
+description: Tutorial on how to configure SuperGloo SecurityRules to restrict service-to-service communication.
-weight: 6
+weight: 7
 ---

 ### Summary